Skip to main content

 Solar Panels in Worksop, Nottinghamshire

 Worksop is one of the larger towns in Nottinghamshire with a population of 44,540.
-With a solar yield of 906 kWh/kWp and 1,420+ sunshine hours per year, solar energy is a strong investment for homeowners here.
+With a solar yield of 906 kWh/kWp and 1,420+ sunshine hours per year, the numbers stack up well for homeowners here.
 A typical 4kWp system generates approximately 3,624 kWh annually, covering 95% of average household electricity use.
-With 0% VAT on installation, the typical cost is £5,000–£8,000 for a 3-4kWp system with payback in 6–8 years.
+With 0% VAT on installation, the typical cost is £6,600 to £8,500 for a 4kWp system, with payback in 11 to 13 years.

 Solar yield calculated for Worksop (53.30°N, 1.12°W) using PVGIS satellite data.
 Actual output varies by roof orientation, shading, and system specification.